FeaturevisorFeaturevisor

 Usage

-Once the SDK is initialized, you can get variations of your features as follows:
+Once the SDK is initialized, you can evaluate your features and their variations and variables as follows:

 const featureKey = "showBanner";